42EG4M1/insert-span-each-character/README.md

 ## git comment

-    - Fix: Bug fixes.
+    Fix    - Bug fixes.
-    - Add: Add a new files and functions.
+    Add    - Add a new files and functions.
-    - Modify: Fixing features that are not bugs.
+    Modify - Fixing features that are not bugs.
-    - Clean: Organize by refactoring etc.
+    Clean  - Organize by refactoring etc.
-    - Remove: delete files.
+    Remove - delete files.
-    - Update: Update files.
+    Update - Update files.

 ## License
 MIT License